-Abstract-As the number of nodes in high-performance computing environments keeps increasing, faults are becoming common place.
+As the number of nodes in high-performance computing environments keeps increasing, faults are becoming common place.
 Reactive fault tolerance (FT) often does not scale due to massive I/O requirements and relies on manual job resubmission.

 This work complements reactive with proactive FT at the process level.
 Through health monitoring, a subset of node failures can be anticipated when one's health deteriorates.
 A novel process-level live migration mechanism supports continued execution of applications during much of processes migration.
 This scheme is integrated into an MPI execution environment to transparently sustain health-inflicted node failures, which eradicates the need to restart and requeue MPI jobs.
 Experiments indicate that 1-6.5 seconds of prior warning are required to successfully trigger live process migration while similar operating system virtualization mechanisms require 13-24 seconds.
 This self-healing approach complements reactive FT by nearly cutting the number of checkpoints in half when 70% of the faults are handled proactively.
 The work also provides a novel back migration approach to eliminate load imbalance or bottlenecks caused by migrated tasks.
 Experiments indicate the larger the amount of outstanding execution, the higher the benefit due to back migration will be.

-$\textbf{Index Terms} \\ \textbf{-} \text{Live Migration, Back Migration, Fault Tolerance, High-Performance Computing, Health Monitoring.} \\$
+Keywords: Live Migration, Back Migration, Fault Tolerance, High-Performance Computing, Health Monitoring

-1 Introduction
+1. Introduction

-T (HPC) is to continually increase the system scale through ever larger number of nodes, each of them consisting of multi-core processors, exceeding the 100,000 processor mark.
+The current trend in high-performance computing (HPC) is to continually increase the system scale through ever larger number of nodes, each of them consisting of multi-core processors, exceeding the 100,000 processor mark.
 This substantial system growth poses a challenge in terms of the failure probability for large-scale jobs.

 Reliability data of contemporary systems, depicted in Table 1, illustrates that the mean time between failures (MTBF) / interrupts (MTBI) is in the range of 6.5-40 hours, depending on the maturity / age of the installation [1].
 The most common causes of failure are processor, memory and storage errors / failures.
 When extrapolating for current systems, the mean-time between failures (MTBF) for peta-scale systems is predicted to be as short as 1.25 hours [2] and could be accompanied by one radiation-induced soft error once every 1.5 hours [3].
 With current checkpoint/restart (C/R) technology, the wall-clock time of a 100-hour job could well extend to 251 hours due to C/R overhead implying that 60% of cycles are spent on C/R alone [2].
+At next-generation extreme scales, future chips are expected to keep failure rates per bit similar to that of current systems [4].
+However, the component count will dramatically increase, which leads to a much lower system MTBF.